What you need to know about the Customs

 - 20 EUR is levied for each additional page in the customs declaration

-- During the working time – 20 Euros
+- During working hours – 20 Euros

 - During the holidays and non-working days – 50 Euros